Sibiu, Romania Things To Do, See and Eat by JetSettingFools.com

 View of the Dracula Bran Castle, Romania

 There are quite a few castles near Sibiu, but none are as famous as Bran Castle.
-Known as Dracula’s Castle, the Bran Castle – and the nearby town of Brasov – can be explored on a Sibiu full-day trip.
-Get the details!
+Known as Dracula’s Castle, it can be explored on this full-day trip!

 Snow on the Southern Carpathian Mountains, Sibiu, RO

-On this tour, participants get from Sibiu to the Fagaras Mountains via the scenic and winding Transfagarasan Highway and then hike to beautiful Balea Lake.
+On this excursion, you get to the Fagaras Mountains via the scenic and winding Transfagarasan Highway and then hike to beautiful Balea Lake.

 Day Trip to Sighisoara and Romanian Villages